 Who-ever provided you the map should tell you the Map co-ordinates or Map projection to use – typically this is the national grid.

-OTISS allows you to add/adjust the geo-reference/GPS/location information for a PDF, photo or drawing so that the map can be accurately positioned in the ‘real’ world.
+OTISS allows you to add/adjust the geo-reference/GPS/location information for a PDF or aerial image so that the map can be accurately positioned in the ‘real’ world.
 This allows you to use the GPS location features on the mobile survey apps and to overlay the site’s trees/furniture on top of base maps such as Ordnance Survey, Google, OpenStreetMap, aerial maps, etc.

-This is only possible if the image; (a) already has North at the rop of the map and (b) contains clearly marked points with known geographic coordinates (e.g. Ordnance Survey grid reference points).
-IMPORTANT: You must do all geo-referencing before starting any surveys – otherwise the tree/furntiture positions will not be accurate – and it is difficult to correct later.
+VERY IMPORTANT: You must do all geo-referencing before starting any surveys – otherwise the tree/furniture positions will be wrong – and it is difficult to correct later.

-Firstly, create the site and load in the map/plan (as described above).
+Firstly, create the site and load in the PDF site plan (as described above).
 Secondly goto the Manage Maps & Plans page, select the map/plan and press the Geo-reference button.
-The Geo-reference page requires you to select two known points on the site plan and to provide accurate co-ordinate.
+The Geo-reference page requires you to select two known points on the site plan and to provide accurate GPS co-ordinates (easting/northing).

 - Select the Map co-ordinates to use for this map – typcially this is the national grid.

 - Zoom in (as much as possible) to a known location on the map.
 Press the Add button and place/drag a marker to the location.
 Once you have placed the marker, you can zoom out again to read the map better.
 In the side panel, enter the exact map co-ordinates for this point.
 Note: the most common error is entering the East/X/Longitude and Northing/Y/Latitude values in the wrong boxes.

 - Repeat for a second point.
 For most accurate results, the two points should be on diagonally opposite corners of the map.